msfninja/schedule/README.md

 npm i -g nodemon
 ```

-The `-g` flag will install nodemon globally, so you can use it system-wide in any project<sup><a href="ref-4">4</a></sup>.
+The `-g` flag will install nodemon globally, so you can use it system-wide in any project<sup id="l-ref-4"><a href="#ref-4">4</a></sup>.
 Again, you can check the version of `nodemon` installed or its presence in the first place by running the following command:

 ```bash
 nodemon --version